The Kernel Method for Electrical Resistance Tomography: Statement of the problem

 \section{Statement of the problem}

 Throughout this paper, $\Omega\subset\mathbb{R}^n$, with $n\geq2$, is the region occupied by the conducting material.
-It is assumed $\Omega$ to be a simply connected and bounded domain with smooth boundary.
-The normal derivative defined on $\partial\Omega$ is denoted as $\partial_n$.
+It is assumed that $\Omega$ is a simply connected and bounded domain with a smooth boundary.
+The normal derivative defined on $\partial\Omega$ is denoted by $\partial_n$.